GwendolyneFreddy/butchery/README.md

 You will find mostly theses creatures only in Windspear Hills and in Firkraag's lair.
 I also added a lot of them in my mod (the reason why I wrote this component).

 I didn't modify vanilla fighting scripts at all.
-So if you don't install stratagems 'Smarter general AI' component, theses creatures will not use their kit abilities.
+So if you don't install stratagems '<em>Smarter general AI</em>' component, theses creatures will not use their kit abilities.

 #### 30. Rebalanced Tazok and DigDag

 In vanilla, Tazok is an ORC Level 18 standard fighter, and DigDag an ORC level 12 standard fighter.
 This component tweaks Tazok lightly (slightly better saving thrown and hp), turns DigDag into a Berserker, and improves their levels by one (level 19 for Tazok and 13 for DigDag).
 It is also cosmetic: Tazok is now a half ogre again (as in BG1) while DigDag inherits the OROG CHIEFTAIN animation.

-If you want Tazok to be a berseker, you must install stratagems 'Smarter general AI' component (no problem of compatibility issue).
+If you want Tazok to be a berseker, you must install stratagems '<em>Smarter general AI</em>' component (no problem of compatibility issue).

 Equipment, stats and proficiencies are tweaked a bit, especially DigDag's ones.